 What is spina bifida?

-Spina bifida is a birth defect.
-Most children who have spina bifida do not have problems from it.
-It occurs when the bones of the spine (vertebrae) do not form properly around part of the baby's spinal cord.
-It can affect how the skin on the back looks.
-And in severe cases, it can make walking or daily activities hard to do without help.
+Spina bifida is a type of birth defect called a neural tube defect.
+It occurs when the bones of the spine (vertebrae) don't form properly around part of the baby's spinal cord.
+Spina bifida can be mild or severe.

 What causes spina bifida?

 The exact cause of this birth defect isn't known.
 Experts think that genes and the environment are part of the cause.
 For example, women who have had one child with spina bifida are more likely to have another child with the disease.
 Women who are obese or who have diabetes are also more likely to have a child with spina bifida.

 What are the symptoms?